vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 ```

 Adjustments to a payment (capture, refund etc) as async.
-You will get a `202 Accepted` response with no body if the action is valid.
+You will get a `HTTP 202 Accepted` response with no body if the action is valid.
 A callback will be sent once the capture is completed.
 Additionally, polling on [Get Payment][get-payment-endpoint] can be done.
 Once capture is completed the `Payment` object will be updated to reflect this.